-The magnificent Jameh Mosque stands still, overlooking the was an expanse of the desert evoking the long history or older civilization hidden in a haze of time.
+The magnificent Jameh Mosque stands still, overlooking the expanse of the desert evoking the long history of older civilization hidden in a haze of time.
 According to historians, the mosque was constructed at the site of the Sassanid fire temple, and A'la Al-Dole-ye Garshasb commenced building the charming mosque.
 The previous mosque was constructed by order of A'la Al-Dole-ye Kalanjar in 6" century A.H., however, the main construction of the present building was done by order of Seyyed Rokn Al-Din Mohammad Qazi.

-The Jame Mosque with spectacular view boasts picturesque plasterwork, charming dome-chamber, courtyard, elegant tile works, and towering minarets.
+The Jame Mosque with a spectacular view boasts picturesque plasterwork, a charming dome-chamber, a courtyard, elegant tile works, and towering minarets.
 The cluster of spacious iwans, the magnificent rotunda, and its surrounding space are world-famous artworks commanding a view like no other.
 The soaring iwan full of picturesque mosaic tiles, exquisite arabesque patterns, and gorgeous brickwork offers a spectacular vista.

 The elegant patterns of brickwork and the priceless inscription of mosaic tiles bearing angular Kufic script all create a sense of timeless beauty.
 The main prayer niche, the one which is located below the dome, is decorated with elegant mosaic tiles, a charming inscription, and a soldier course.
 And on the two star-shaped inlaid tiles, the name of the builder and the date of the construction of the prayer niche (777A.H.) sparkle beautifully.